| Minutes of Fans Forum

 that there were no plans at the present moment in time for the two schemes

 to continue beyond the original 10 year tenure of the schemes.
+JOHN

-SMITHS UPPER TIER
+SMITHS UPPER TIERTony Scholes confirmed

 that work was in progress to improve the concourse of the John Smith’s upper